bencebeky/metadata/draft-beky-httpbis-metadata.md

 connection.
 METADATA frames on a request stream or a push stream are associated with the exchange carried by that stream.

-The payload of METADATA frames is a list of key-value pairs encoded using QPACK representations.
+The metadata block of a HTTP/3 METADATA frame is encoded using QPACK representations.
 An endpoint MUST not use any QPACK representations that reference the dynamic table.
 Therefore the Required Insert Count is be zero, and decoding METADATA frame payloads do not elicit instructions on the QPACK decoder